zelbov/stylight/doc/React.md

         styled(
             // type completion is supported for 'child' parameter value, 'child',
-            // but inheriting class names from higher level components
+            // but inheriting class names from higher level components is also allowed props.className,
-            // or arbitrary strings / nullish values are also allowed props.className, null
+            // arbitrary strings, conditional strings and nullish values are also allowed idx++ % 2 ? 'odd' : null
         )
     }></div>